Ithell Colquhoun: Biography

-Margaret Ithell Colquhoun was born in Shillong, Eastern Bengal and Assam, British India, the daughter of Henry Archibald Colebrooke Colquhoun and Georgia Frances Ithell Manley.
-Colquhoun was educated in Rodwell, near Weymouth, Dorset, before attending Cheltenham Ladies' College.
-She became interested in occultism aged 17, after reading about Aleister Crowley's Abbey of Thelema.

-Colquhoun studied from 1925 at Cheltenham School of Art, and at Slade School of Art in London from October 1927, where she was taught by Henry Tonks and Randolph Schwabe.
+Margaret Ithell Colquhoun was born in Shillong, British India, the daughter of Henry Archibald Colebrooke Colquhoun and Georgia Frances Ithell Manley.
+She was educated in Rodwell, near Weymouth, Dorset, before attending Cheltenham Ladies' College.
+She became interested in occultism at the age of 17 after reading about Aleister Crowley's Abbey of Thelema.
+Colquhoun studied from 1925 at Cheltenham School of Art for a year.
+From October 1927 she studied at the Slade School of Art in London, where she was taught by Henry Tonks and Randolph Schwabe.
 While at the Slade, she joined G.R.S.
 Mead's Quest Society, and in 1930 published her first article, "The Prose of Alchemy", in the society's journal.
 In 1929, Colquhoun received the Slade's Summer Composition Prize for her painting Judith Showing the Head of Holofernes, and in 1931 it was exhibited in the Royal Academy.
-Despite her studies at the Slade, Colquhoun was primarily a self-taught artist.

-After leaving the Slade in 1931, Colquhoun spent several years traveling.
-She established a studio in Paris, where she first encountered surrealism, reading Peter Neagoe's essay What is Surrealism?
+After leaving the Slade in 1931, Colquhoun spent several years travelling.
+She established a studio in Paris, where she first encountered Surrealists, including René Magritte, André Breton, Salvador Dalí, Marcel Duchamp, and Man Ray and attended the Académie Colarossi in 1931 where she read Peter Neagoe's 1932 essay What is Surrealism?
 During the 1930s she also spent time in Greece, Corsica, and Tenerife.
-While in Greece, Colquhoun met and became infatuated with a woman, Andromache "Kyria" Kazou, who was the subject of several drawings and paintings and an unpublished manuscript, "Lesbian Shore".
-Kazou appears to have visited Colquhoun in Paris, and Colquhoun later invited her to move to London so they could live together, though Kazou never did so.
+While in Greece, Colquhoun met and became infatuated with a woman, Andromache "Kyria" Kazou, who was the subject of several drawings and paintings and an unpublished manuscript, Lesbian Shore.
+Kazou appears to have visited Colquhoun in Paris and Colquhoun later invited her to move to London so they could live together, though Kazou never did so.

-Colquhoun exhibited three paintings in Paris in 1933, and one work at the Royal Society of Scotland in 1934.
+In the early 1930s, Colquhoun submitted works to exhibitions at the New English Art Club and the Royal Academy.
+She exhibited three paintings in Paris in 1933, and one work at the Royal Society of Scotland in 1934.
 In 1936, she had her first solo exhibition at the Cheltenham Art Gallery, where she showed 91 works.
 A solo exhibition at the Fine Art Society in London followed in the same year.
+Unlike the Cheltenham exhibition, which had shown works from throughout her career to that date, Colquhoun's Fine Art Society exhibition focused on her recent botanical paintings, which had been influenced by her exposure to surrealism.